 And, be sure it is going into the correct deck fill.
+Please double-check as fuel in a holding tank isn't safe!

 When removing the tank caps, be sure to retain the o-rings.
 Wipe down the caps and tank openings to remove dirt and water if necessary.
-Paper towels are located in the aft deck locker.